Vyral/base-template/_posts/2019-03-27-how-i-slowly-but-surely-built-a-successful-real-estate-business.md

 I entered this industry back in 2003 when I got my license and began working as part of a real estate team.
 This chapter in my career lasted until about 2008, when I left the team and took a few years off from this path.&nbsp;

 Ultimately, though, I did come back.
 I got a new license in 2012 and started up the team that I am still leading today.
-Since then, **I have built my business to be among the top real estate professionals on the North Shore of Chicago and the No. 1 producer in Northbrook.&nbsp;**
+Since then, **I have built my business to be among the top real estate professionals on the North Shore of Chicago and the Number One Team in Northbrook.&nbsp;**

 And, actually, being in the business prior to founding my current team proved to be a great benefit as I re-entered the industry.
 It gave me time to really focus on my business plan, as well as my plan for daily activities.
 Immediately after re-entering real estate, I was very committed to dedicating certain days and times to being in the office working on my business plan.
 From the very beginning, my goal was to be the No. 1 agent in Northbrook.
 I wanted people in this community to think of me as their go-to real estate professional.